 “[A] captivatingly immersive take on these glorious pieces…Ohlsson’s compelling performance of the set…does indeed appear to ‘pour’ from his fingers as though as part of an incandescent flow, alternating the impassioned eloquence of the three capriccios and reflective intensity of the four intermezzos with a sensitivity of phrase, harmonic timing and textural voicing that is nostalgically beguiling…one of the finest Brahms recitals of recent years.”

 A frequent guest with the orchestras in Australia, Mr. Ohlsson has recently visited Perth, Brisbane, Melbourne, Sydney, Adelaide and Hobart as well as the New Zealand Symphony in Wellington and Auckland.
 In February 2020 he accomplished a seven city recital tour across Australia just prior to the closure of the concert world due to Covid-19.
 Since that time and as a faculty member of San Francisco Conservatory of Music he has been able to contribute to keeping music alive for a number of organizations with live or recorded recital streams including a duo program with Kirill Gerstein with whom he will tour the US in winter 2022.
-Currently scheduled for the re-opening of concert activity in the US are performances with Indianapolis and Cleveland Orchestras, recitals in San Francisco and Brevard Festival and 4 Brahms recitals at Chicago’s Ravinia Festival.
+With the re-opening of concert activity in the US in summer 2021 he appeared with the Indianapolis and Cleveland orchestras, in recital in San Francisco, Brevard Festival and 4 Brahms recitals at Chicago’s Ravinia Festival.
 The 21/22 season began with the KBS orchestra, Seoul followed by Atlanta, Dallas, Seattle symphonies, BBC Glasgow and European orchestras in Prague, Hamburg, Lyon and St. Petersburg.
 In recital he can be heard in Los Angeles, Houston, Kansas City as well as Poland, Germany and England.